bioimage-io/collection/README.md

 ## Lifecycle of staged resources

 1. unpacking: Uploaded resource packages are unpacked and their individuell files uploaded to our public S3 storage.
-2. testing: Staged resources are automatically tested: Is their metadata valid?
+2. testing: Staged resource drafts are automatically tested: Is their metadata valid?
 Can test outputs be reproduced from test inputs?
 Are linked URLs available?
 3. awaiting reviewe: After the tests have concluded the bioimageio reviewers are notified.
 4. The reviewer will result in
     a) changes requested: Please upload an updated draft.